National Tropical Botanical Garden: Sites

 Thousands of species have been gathered from throughout the tropical world, through hundreds of field expeditions by staff and through collaborations with other institutions and researchers.
 Its living collections include the largest assemblages of native Hawaiian plant species and of breadfruit cultivars in existence.
 Tours of each of the gardens are available.

 Preserves are also an important component of the NTBG.
 The preserves are seen as a refuge for nature, providing habitat for native and tropical plant species to mature and reproduce in a natural setting without the influence of human activity.
-They have also provided scientists the necessary means for the reintroduction of critically endangered species that are no longer found in the wild.
+They have also given scientists a way to reintroduce critically endangered species no longer found in the wild.
 These preserves act as large laboratories for experiments in conservation biology.
-The NTBG currently possesses and manages five preserves: the Lawai Preserve (adjacent to McBryde Garden on Kauai), the Ka'upulehu Preserve, which was acquired in the early 1970s on the island of Hawai'i; the Awini Preserve, which was acquired in 1975 on the island of Hawai'i; the Kahanu Preserve (adjacent to Kahanu Garden on Maui) and the Limahuli Preserve, which was acquired in 1994 on the island of Kaua'i.

-At present, preserves are not open to the public.
+The NTBG owns and manages five preserves: the Lawai Preserve (adjacent to McBryde Garden on Kauai), the Ka'upulehu Preserve, acquired in the early 1970s on the island of Hawai'i; the Awini Preserve, acquired in 1975 on the island of Hawai'i; the Kahanu Preserve (adjacent to Kahanu Garden on Maui) and the Limahuli Preserve, acquired in 1994 on Kaua'i.
+Preserves are not open to the public.

 Breadfruit Institute

-The Breadfruit Institute was created by the National Tropical Botanical Garden in 2002 to increase focus on the preservation of breadfruit germplasm and promoting the fruit as a highly nutritional answer to global food shortages.
+The Breadfruit Institute was created by the National Tropical Botanical Garden in 2002 to increase focus on the preservation of breadfruit germplasm and promote it as a nutritional answer to global food shortages.

-The mission of the Breadfruit Institute is to promote the conservation and use of breadfruit for food and reforestation.
+The Breadfruit Institute's mission is to promote the conservation and use of breadfruit for food and reforestation.
 The institute is taking a leading role in the conservation of breadfruit diversity and ethnobotanical research documenting traditional uses and cultural practices involving breadfruit.